COMP311/lab-0/README.md

   <img src="https://i.imgur.com/UMhr7Kd.png">
 </p>

-If you don't see this menu and receive an error, then your circuit is invalid (similar to a compilation error when coding).
+If you don't see this menu and receive an error, your circuit is invalid (similar to a compilation error when coding).
 Please read the error message and try to solve the issue.

 The menu is essentially a truth table!